lemonphresh/battleship_bot/README.md

 ### The gameplay loop is as follows:

 1. Run the bot with `python bot.py`.
 This will automatically randomly generate (or load, if files have already been created!) boards for each team listed in `TEAMS_LIST` in `config.py` -- make sure you've appropriately paired up the teams against each other in the `TEAM_PAIRS` dictionary.
+You'll also want to fill out the `TEAM_COLORS` and `TEAM_DISPLAY` dicts.

 2. Boards are, by default, **unlocked**, meaning anyone on a team can add or remove boats on the boards using the `!place` and `!remove` commands.
 (See below for a more in-depth guide on the bot commands.)
 Those with admin powers / the "refs" role can `!lockboard` and `!unlockboard` in the team channels to lock or unlock that team's board.
 Run `!intro` to broadcast the introductory details to all team channels and introduce the players to their ship-placing commands.